fsdigitalllc/pancakes-builder/readme.md

 # Pancakes Builder
 A theme component for Hugo that allows you to visually build highly optimized pages.

-Pancakes builder works with your existing Hugo theme.
+Pancakes builder extends your existing Hugo theme.

 ## Features:
 * Image optimization: image processing, lazy loading